 Lauren is the Executive Director of Abacus Learning Centre, which she and a small group of parents and supporters opened in 2008.
-Lauren has a son with ASD and has worked in the ABA therapy field for 16 years.
-After experiencing the difficulties of running a home-based ABA program herself, Lauren is passionate about removing many of those stresses for others by providing a centre- based ABA early intervention service that also supports the child’s transition to school environments and ongoing.
+Lauren has a son with ASD and after experiencing the difficulties of running a home-based ABA program herself, Lauren is passionate about removing many of those stresses for others.

 Emma has worked in the ABA field since it first came to Australia 20 years ago.
 While completing a psychology degree at the University of Melbourne, she started work as an ABA therapist, and has since worked in schools, kindergartens and early intervention centres, as well as in home-based programs.
 Emma has conducted training and information sessions on ABA on many occasions throughout Melbourne, country Victoria and interstate.